tls-attacker/TLS-Attacker-Description/README.md

       </server>
       ```
 4. Create and Publish a pgp key.
-    - I used thunderbird for publishing it.
+    - The key must be uploaded to a GPG key repository accepted by Sonatype (see [Sonatype Manual](https://central.sonatype.org/publish/requirements/gpg/#distributing-your-public-key)).
+I used thunderbird for publishing it.
     - I am not sure which E-Mail has to be included in the pgp key; probably the one you used to register at the issue tracker.

 You should now be able to run the commands to publish a new release.